 If your water supply is high in calcium, you can also use a flocculant to help clump together the calcium particles in the water.

 Pool Opening and Closing Kits

 Finally, pool opening and closing kits are once-a-season gear.
 Each of these functions differently, but it’s best to think of an opening kit as a bigger version of pool balancing chemicals.
-They exist to bring an entire pool up to the ideal chemical level before you start using it.
+They exist to bring an entire pool up to the ideal chemical levels before you start using it.

-You only need one of each per year, but it helps to have an extra on hand just in case.
+You only need one of each per year, but it helps to have an extra on hand, just in case.
 I have some specific recommendations on my best pool closing kits guide.
 In The Swim makes a good one.